dmbarbour/glas/docs/GlasDesign.md

 ### Useful Languages

-The glas system will need many language modules.

 The g0 language is used for bootstrap.
 It is a Forth-inspired language with expressive metaprogramming features.
-But it's intended as a stable starting point, not a final language or something to significantly improve over time.
+But it's intended as a stable starting point, not a final language, nor as something to directly improve.
+The glas system will need language modules for other use cases.

-There is room for more programming languages.
-The g0 language falls short on many features: recursive definitions, visibility of pattern matching and data plumbing, type annotations and implicit type checking, process/procedure layer composition (involving multiple transactional steps), type-guided overrides and program search, etc..

-Data languages will often be more convenient than embedding data within a programming language.
+Data languages will often be more convenient than embedding data in a programming language.
 In part because this simplifies working with external tools.
 We could support ".txt" files (e.g. convert UTF-16 to UTF-8, remove byte-order mark, check spelling, etc.).
 We can also support structured data files - JSON, XML, CSV, MsgPack, SQLite, Cap'n Proto, or even [Glas Object](GlasObject.md).

+Programming languages can support mutually recursive definitions, multi-step procedures, process networks, variables, type annotations, type-guided overrides and program search, and many more features.
+The g0 language is quite awkward for some use-cases.

-A generic text preprocessor language that can import, define, and invoke character-level macros can be widely useful.
-Users could apply the preprocessor anywhere it might be useful via composing file extensions, e.g. ".g0.m" vs. ".json.m", while keeping it separate from the underlying language.
+Text preprocessor languages could import, define, and support character-level macros.
+Users might apply the preprocessor anywhere it might be useful via composing file extensions, e.g. ".g0.m4" vs. ".json.m4", while keeping it separate from the underlying language.

-It is feasible to explore graphical and structured editors for certain modules.
-This would generally require that all files are of types recognized by the editor, but also have consistent interpretations by glas language modules.
+It is feasible to develop graphical programming in glas, using structured files (perhaps even database files) to represent modules within a program in a manner easily viewed and manipulated by tools other than text editors.
+This is a general direction I'd like to pursue relatively early in glas systems, though I don't have many precise ideas yet.

 ### Abstract and Linear Data